sctg-development/rust-photoacoustic/README.md

 ## Development Philosophy & Disclaimer

 This project follows a true continuous integration approach where development happens transparently in the main branch.
 This allows anyone to observe the real-time evolution of a complex scientific application from early stages through completion.
+Tests are designed and implemented in real-time with the code.
+This ensures that the continuous integration process not only verifies code functionality but also guarantees that development consistently aligns with the project's objectives.

 **Current Status:** This project is actively under development and not yet ready for production use.
 You're seeing the unfiltered development process - including experiments, refactoring, and iterative improvements.